opnsense/docs/source/manual/install.rst

 Minimum installation actions
-    In case of a minimum install setup (i.e. on CF cards), OPNsense can be run with all standard features, expect for the ones that require disk writes, e.g. a caching proxy like Squid.
+    In case of a minimum install setup (i.e. on CF cards), OPNsense can be run with all standard features, except for the ones that require disk writes, e.g. a caching proxy like Squid.
 Do not create a swap slice, but a RAM Disk instead.
 In the GUI enable :menuselection:`System --> Settings --> Miscellaneous --> RAM Disk Settings` and set the size to 100-128 MB or more, depending on your available RAM.